New Observations of the Very Luminous Supernova 2006gy: Evidence for Echoes: Introduction

 Other more luminous SNe have been announced since the discovery of \sn: SNe 2005ap \citep{quimby05ap} and 2008es \citep{miller08es, gezari08es}.
 This suggests that while these events are rare, there may be a new subclass of very luminous supernovae (VLSNe).
 The peak luminosity and photometric evolution of both SNe 2005ap and 2008es are difficult to explain via the pair-instability model \citep{quimby05ap, miller08es}, implying that peak luminosities $\ga$ few $\times 10^{44}$ erg s$^{-1}$ are possible without a pair-instability explosion.
 There is a wide diversity of alternative models that have been developed to explain the early-time observations of \sn. \citet{smith+mccray07} argue that the peak luminosity and light-curve evolution can be explained via the thermalization of shock energy deposited into a massive ($\sim$10 \msun), optically thick shell.
-Similar explanations were offered for SNe 2005ap and 2008es \citep{quimby05ap, miller08es}.
-Based on a model of the light curve near peak, \citet{agnoletto09} suggest that the combination of ejecta colliding with dense clumps in the CSM and $\sim$1--3 \msun\ of $^{56}$Ni are responsible for the early-time luminosity of \sn. \citet{nomoto07} are unable to match the light curve with a standard pair-instability SN model; however, they can reasonably reproduce the ($\la$400 day) light curve of \sn\ using a pair-instability model where they artificially reduce the ejecta mass, such that the radioactive heating is less than 100\% efficient. \citet{woosley07} use a model of a pulsational pair instability within a massive star to explain the light curve of \sn.
+Based on a model of the light curve near peak, \citet{agnoletto09} suggest that the combination of ejecta colliding with dense clumps in the CSM and $\sim$1--3 \msun\ of $^{56}$Ni are responsible for the early-time luminosity of \sn. \citet{nomoto07} are unable to match the light curve with a standard pair-instability SN model; however, they can reasonably reproduce the ($\la$ 400 day) light curve of \sn\ using a pair-instability model where they artificially reduce the ejecta mass, such that the radioactive heating is less than 100\% efficient.
+The reduction in ejecta mass should lead to a reduction in $^{56}$Ni production, as noted by \citet{nomoto07}; thus, their model with an artificially reduced ejecta mass may not be self consistent. \citet{woosley07} use a model of a pulsational pair instability within a massive star to explain the light curve of \sn.